 Satan is a master of deception and subtlety.
 When he approached Eve in the Garden he seemed friendly, familiar and caring.
 He disguised himself as a leader who cared more about her well-being than God did.
 He just wanted her to have a good time.
 He just wanted her to meet her full potential.
 He just wanted her to be free.
 In reality, he was setting the world up for pain, and death, and sin, and evil beyond Eve’s ability to comprehend.

-Satan is not your drinking buddy, your partner in crime, your small time pot dealer, or your local pimp; Satan is the incarnation of evil.
+Satan is not your drinking buddy, your partner in crime, your small-time pot dealer, or your local pimp; Satan is the incarnation of evil.
 He’s worse than your worst nightmare, and the only thing that he hates more than you is the God that made you.
-His only goal is total dominion of your soul.
+His only goal is gaining total dominion over your soul.
 Hell is not a party boat, a late night club, or an afterlife playground.
 Hell is not a curse word or a descriptive term for your bad day.
 It’s a real place of eternal judgment.
 Captivity there will be final.
 There is no escaping Hell once Satan gets you there.
 Hell will make your worst day on earth seem like a lazy summer afternoon.
 In Hell, God’s mercy will no longer restrict Satan’s evil.
 In Hell, the blood of Jesus will no longer set the captive free.
 In Hell, salvation will not be available.
 But if you’re still breathing that means you still have access to freedom.

 In the Gospel of John, chapter 8, Jesus had a fascinating exchange with the crowd that he was teaching that day.
 He had just made an impassioned statement of hope and deliverance by declaring, “And ye shall know the truth, and the truth shall make you free (John 8:32).”
-Their response was an indication of full blown Spiritual Stockholm Syndrome.
+Their response was an indication of full-blown Spiritual Stockholm Syndrome.
 They said, “We be Abraham’s seed, and were never in bondage to any man: how sayest thou, Ye shall be made free (John 8:33)?”
 First of all, they had been and still were in a form of physical bondage (they were under Rome’s thumb).
 They were hostages in their own land.
 But beyond that, they were certainly in spiritual captivity.
 The religious leaders of the day had distorted the law into something that it was never intended to be, and sin was running rampant amongst God’s elect.
 Their response was as arrogant as it was ignorant.
 But Jesus was undeterred by their blatant Stockholm Syndrome.
 He ignored their denial and responded, “Verily, verily, I say unto you, Whosoever committeth sin is the servant of sin.
 And the servant abideth not in the house forever: but the Son abideth forever (John 8:34-35).
 Sin is a cruel taskmaster who often masquerades as a friend.
 We fall in love with the hostage taker and attack our savior.
 Isn’t that exactly what they did to Jesus when they screamed crucify him and hung him on a tree?
 Thankfully, the jubilant words of Jesus are just as true today as they were when he first said, “If the Son therefore shall make you free, ye shall be free indeed (John 8:36).